 Reconstruction Statistics

 The basic statistics for iMR540 are displayed in Table 1.
-Notably, reactions are categorized as 1) internal reactions, occurring entirely within the cytoplasm; 2) transport reactions, involving translocation of at least one chemical species across the cell membrane; 3) exchange reactions, which supply metabolites to or remove metabolites from the model.
-Of the 586 internal reactions in our network, over 85% of the internal reactions are associated with at least one gene.
+Notably, reactions are categorized as 1) internal reactions, occurring entirely within the cytoplasm; 2) transport reactions, involving translocation of at least one chemical species across the cell membrane; and 3) exchange reactions, which supply metabolites to or remove metabolites from the model.
+Of the 586 internal reactions in our network, over 85% have been assigned to at least one gene.
+This is a rather high percentage, with most models …?
 We suspect that a major reason for this high percentage of gene-associated reactions was our use of likelihood based gap filling, which resulted in the automated addition of 66 genes to our reconstruction before manual curation.
 Furthermore, we relied heavily on biochemical knowledge from literature sources, particularly regarding recently-elucidated biosynthesis pathways that were not initially available in annotation databases.
-Our combined use of maximum likelihood gap filling and reliance on published literature sources are the likely causes for our consistent ties to gene homology.
+Our combined use of maximum likelihood gap filling and reliance on published literature sources are the likely explanations for our consistent ties to gene homology.

 Another salient detail of our reconstruction is that it includes many “dead-end” metabolites and reactions that cannot be synthesized or consumed.
-Thus, these metabolites and reactions are not part of our simulatable model, but we have included them in our reconstruction because they are all gene-associated; all dead end internal reactions in our reconstruction have at least one gene association.
-This indicates that there is genetic evidence supporting the presence of each dead end reaction and metabolite, thus they should be involved in metabolism even though we have not yet elucidated full synthesis or consumption pathways.
-They represent excellent candidates for further exploration of M. maripaludis metabolism, particularly as iMR540 is updated and expanded in the future.
+Although such metabolites and reactions cannot yet be included in our simulatable model, because they are all have at least one gene association supporting their involvement in metabolism, we have included them in our metabolic reconstruction.
+They represent excellent candidates for further exploration of M. maripaludis metabolism, particularly as full synthesis or consumption pathways are elucidated, allowing iMR540 to be updated and expanded in the future.

 Conversely, our reconstruction contains 86 internal reactions that lack genes, many of which were added during automated gap filling but some of which were added manually.
-All of our reactions are annotated with subsystems, allowing us to assess where each reaction fits into metabolism, including those without genes.
+All of our reactions are annotated with subsystems, allowing us to assess where each reaction (including those without genes) fits into metabolism.
 Figure 1 shows the breakdown of reactions without genes, where the subsystems have been manually grouped into broader categories (e.g. “Amino Acid Biosynthesis” instead of “Glycine Biosynthesis”).
 The largest group of these reactions is the “Unique Coenzyme Syntheses”, which includes reactions that synthesize coenzyme M, coenzyme B, tetrahydromethanopterin (H4MPT), methanofuran, coenzyme F420, and coenzyme F430.
 Although these 24 reactions lack genes, all of them were added manually as hypothetical steps to complete essential biosynthetic pathways and are based on information from biochemical literature.
-These are distinct from, for example, the 11 reactions encompassed by “Vitamin and Cofactor Synthesis” that were added to fill biosynthesis gaps but have no supporting literature evidence.
-We expect that as experimental research groups uncover more biochemical phenomena, they will determine genes that tie to the reactions in the former group.
-The gap filling reactions, much like dead end reactions and metabolites, point us toward poorly-understood areas of metabolism in our organism and require more investigation into both the reaction pathways and their associated genes.
+These are distinct from the 11 reactions encompassed by “Vitamin and Cofactor Synthesis” that were added to fill biosynthesis gaps but have no supporting literature evidence.
+We expect that as experimental research groups uncover more biochemical phenomena, they will determine genes that tie to the reactions in the “Unique Coenzyme Synthesis” group.
+These gap filling reactions, much like dead end reactions and metabolites, point toward poorly-understood areas of metabolism that require more investigation into both the reaction pathways and their associated genes.